HOME PAGE

 Prakrti = matter; Guna = modes; Avidya = spiritual ignorance; MAyA = Power; the source of Visible universe.
 Brahman = Self-existent Impersonal Incorporeal Spirit; the Universal Soul; Divine Essence and Source from which all created beings and matter emerge and to which all return; Supreme Consciousness.
 In Vaishnava view, there is no Impersonal Brahman; Vaishnava Brahman is endowed with Kalyana Gunas--auspicious qualities.

 Prakrti consists of three gunas and reflects Brahman.
-Prakrti having Pure Sattva Guna is Maya; Prakrti having all Gunas is Avidya; Consciousness, reflected in Maya Mirror, is called Isvara; Consciousness, reflected in Avidya Mirror, is Jiva.
+Prakrti having Pure Sattva Guna is Maya; Prakrti having all Gunas is Avidya (A + Vidya = ignorance); Consciousness, reflected in Maya Mirror, is called Isvara (living god); Consciousness, reflected in Avidya Mirror, is Jiva (Embodied soul; We the people; the un-liberated).
 Brahman with Maya is Isvara; Brahman with Avidya--ignorance-- is Jiva or individual soul.
 Isvara has two sides, transcendent and immanent; He is transcendent when he is Brahman, He is immanent when he creates the world.
 Joseph Campbell explains what transcendent is.
 "In Occidental theology, the word transcendent is used to mean outside of the world.
 In the East, it means outside of thought."
-Brahman is beyond human thought and imagination, as human beings are beyond the imagination of a worm.
-Since Avidya has many combinations and permutations by virtue of its Gunas, the Jiva has many aspects or modes of behavior.

 I coined the word Exomaya to define Maya's qualities.
 Exomaya exudes from Isvara and is like the exotoxin of the bacterium, which affects the host and not the bacterium; in similar manner, Isvara producing Exomaya is immune from and not subject to it, but Jiva soaked in Exomaya is subject to and afflicted by it.
 Elsewhere Maya is compared to poison sac in snake; the poison does not affect the snake but the recipient of venom.
+The heat generated by the sun does not affect the sun but affects all beings and matter.

 Ramprasad, an ardent devotee of Kali from Bengal calls Kali a kiter.
 She flies the kites; the kite enthusiasts fly the kite on the winds of hope, held by the cutting string, treated with Manjah paste (glue and glass).
 The bamboo frame of the kite is the human skeleton; the sails are made of Gunas; Kali applies the Manjah paste to the string.
-Out of many swooping, whooping, dancing, fluttering, trembling, circling kites, a few break loose; Kali laughs and claps Her hands.
-The loose kites are carried away to worlds beyond the sea and earth.
-Here Kali is Isvari, the female counterpart of Isvara; the kite is Jiva that swoops and flutters in the phenomenal world held by the string of Maya.
+Out of many swooping, whooping, whipping, dancing, fluttering, trembling, circling kites, a few break loose; Kali laughs and claps Her hands.
+The loose kites are carried away to worlds beyond sea and earth.
+Here Kali is Isvari, the female counterpart of Isvara; the kite is Jiva (we the people) that swoops and flutters in the phenomenal world held by the string of Maya.
 Kite's frame, sails, tails, and colors correspond to the body and Gunas of Jiva.
-Maya gives the Jiva-kite enough room to make circles, swoop, play, and flutter, but Kali's grace (cutting the line with Manjah paste) releases the Jiva-kite from the phenomenal world and attain Moksa or liberation.
+Maya gives the Jiva-kite enough room to make circles, swoop, play, and flutter, but Kali's grace (cutting the line with Manjah paste) releases the Jiva-kite from the phenomenal world to attain Moksa or liberation.

 Isvara minus Exomaya = Transcendent Brahman = Brahman without attributes or three Gunas; Brahman beyond the three Gunas (Triguna+atitia).